-A.R.S. § 28-5610(A)(8)(a and b): Dyed diesel sold for Off-Highway uses, Farm tractors and implements of husbandry designed primarily for or used in agricultural operations and only incidentally operated or moved upon a highway are exempt from use fuel tax.
-Road rollers or vehicles which are designed and used primarily for grading, paving, earth moving and other construction work on highways and which are not designed or used primarily for transportation of persons or property and which are incidentally operated or moved over the highway are also exempt from use fuel tax.
-Refunds granted for these types of exemptions together totaled \$8.1 million in FY 2020.
+A.R.S. § 28-5610(A)(8)(a and b): Dyed diesel fuel, including fuel used by either of the following: (a) a farm tractor or implements of husbandry designed primarily for or used in agricultural operations and only incidentally operated or moved on a highway. (b) a road roller or vehicle that is all of the following: (i) designed and used primarily for grading, paving, earthmoving or other construction work on a highway. (ii) not designed or used primarily for transportation of persons or property.(iii) incidentally operated or moved over the highway.
+Refunds granted for these types of exemptions together totaled \$2.97 million in FY 2021.